EDWARD LAU – Board CHAIR

 Edward is a practising member of the Institute of Chartered Accountants in England & Wales and the Hong Kong Institute of Certified Public Accountants and a fellow member of the Taxation Institute of Hong Kong.

 Edward is an enthusiastic fan of sports cars and enjoys driving.
-He also enjoys gardening and lawn mowing at home when the weather is not too hot.
+He also enjoys gardening.

-Doug Clark is the father of India who is in Year 8 at ICHK Secondary having graduated from ICHK Primary.
-His two sons, Kai and Ray, both attended ICHK Secondary and are at university in Australia.
+Doug Clark is father of 3 children who attended both ICHK Primary and Secondary.
 He also has an older daughter who works in the financial services industry.

 Originally from Australia, Doug studied on exchange at high school in Kobe, Japan and at Fudan University in Shanghai.
-He moved to Hong Kong in 1993 before transferring to Shanghai in 2000 where he established Managing Partner of the Shanghai office of a large international law firm.
+He moved to Hong Kong in 1993 before transferring to Shanghai in 2000 where he established and was Managing Partner of the Shanghai office of Lovells, an international law firm.
 He returned to Hong Kong in 2011 to commence practice as a barrister.
-He was previously a partner in an international law firm, Lovells, and Managing Partner of the firm’s Shanghai office.
-Since 2020, he has been Global Head of Dispute Resolution with intellectual property firm, Rouse.
+Since 2020, he has re-qualified as a solicitor and been Global Head of Dispute Resolution with intellectual property firm, Rouse.

-Doug has since 2016 been the chairman of the board of the ICHK Secondary board.
+Doug was the Chair of the board of the ICHK Secondary board between 2016 – 2022.
 He joined the ICHK Kindergarten and Primary board in early 2017.